fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3b.md

 ```

 If the script does not work on Windows, confirm that you are using Powershell and not Command Prompt.
 If you have installed Git Bash or another Linux-like terminal, you may be able to run Linux-like commands on Windows as well.

-The script _npm run build:ui_ builds the frontend and copies the production version under the backend repository.
-The script _npm run deploy_ releases the current backend to Fly.io.

-_npm run deploy:full_ combines these two scripts, i.e., _npm run build:ui_ and _npm run deploy_.

-There is also a script _npm run logs:prod_ to show the Fly.io logs.

-Note that the directory paths in the script <i>build:ui</i> depend on the location of repositories in the file system.

 #### Render